JamesTiberiusKirk/team5agile/Sprint_1/README.md

 N/A

 ### Summary of Conversation:
-Finished user stories and put it into a product backlog.
-Also devided tasks to begin development.
+Finished user stories and put it into a product backlog
+Divided tasks to begin development

 ---
 ## 24/01/20 Day [3] - Scrum Meeting Summary